syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 + Mayor is a small, bald man with a monocle

-- Kora leaves the inn and Faramar + Fredrik follow her
+- Kora leaves the inn and Faramar + Frederik follow her
 - She leaves town and goes to Wedall
 - We let her leave